jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-participants.md

 tags: [dscout, software development, screener, research, React app]
 ---

-To run a diary or live research study on dscout, researchers need participants.
-Recruit is the product that equip customers with tools to find and screen research participants.
+To run a diary or live research study on dscout, researchers need to screen participants.
+Recruit is our product that equip customers with tools to find and the best research participants.

-In the applications view, researchers are able to see the results of the screening survey that they sent out to the pool of dscout research participants.
-Surveys ultimately are tools to narrow down their search in order to find the perfect candidate that have experiences related to the study to follow.
+Under "Applications", researchers see the results of the screening survey that they crafted and sent out to the pool of dscout participants.
+Surveys are tools to narrow down their search in order to find perfects candidate that have relevant experiences related to the study to follow.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/recruit-1.png" title="The new Recruit applications view with a question filter applied" />